twenty20solutions/pdffiller-stream/README.md

 > This is a fork of the [pdf-filler](https://github.com/Sparticuz/pdffiller-stream) great package.
 Modified to support both ESM and CommonJS and also support accents when filling out the forms.

 A node.js PDF form field data filler and FDF generator toolkit.
-This essentially is a wrapper around the PDF Toolkit library [PDF ToolKit](http://www.pdflabs.com/tools/pdftk-the-pdf-toolkit/).
+This essentially is a wrapper around the java PDF Toolkit library [pdftk-java](https://gitlab.com/pdftk-java/pdftk).

-As of version 4.0.0, this library now targets [pdftk-java](https://gitlab.com/pdftk-java/pdftk), a modern fork of pdftk.

 ## Quick start